godotengine/godot-docs/classes/class_astar.rst

 **Inherits:** :ref:`Reference<class_Reference>` **<** :ref:`Object<class_Object>`

-An implementation of A\* to find shortest paths among connected points in space.
+An implementation of A\* to find the shortest paths among connected points in space.

 Description
 -----------